-The purpose of our subsurface investigation was to evaluate the site's subsurface and ground water conditions and provide pavement thickness recommendations for the planning and development phases of the project.
+The purpose of our subsurface investigation was to evaluate the site's subsurface and ground water conditions and provide pavement thickness recommendations for the development phase of the project.
 Our scope of services includes the following:

-- 1) drilling / excavating and sampling of 15 borings & test pits to depths of 5 to 15 feet; - 2) evaluation of the in-place conditions of the subsurface soils through field penetration tests; - observing the ground water conditions during drilling / excavating operations; - 4) performing laboratory tests such as Atterberg limits, Unconfined compression California Bearing Ratio (C.B.R.), Lime Series, and Moisture content tests; - review and evaluation of the field and laboratory test programs during their execution with modifications of these programs, when necessary, to adjust to subsurface conditions revealed by them; - 6) compilation, generalization and analyses of the field and laboratory data in relation to the project requirements; - estimate of potential vertical movements; - 8) preparation of pavement guidelines; - 9) preparation of a written geotechnical engineering report for use by the members of the design team in their preparation of construction, contract, and specifications documents.
+- drilling and sampling of six borings to a depth of 7 feet each; - evaluation of the in-place conditions of the subsurface soils through field penetration tests; - 3) observing the ground water conditions during drilling operations; - 4) performing laboratory tests such as Atterberg limits, California Bearing Ratio (C.B.R.), and Moisture content tests; - review and evaluation of the field and laboratory test programs during their execution with modifications of these programs, when necessary, to adjust to subsurface conditions revealed by them; - 6) compilation, generalization and analyses of the field and laboratory data in relation to the project requirements; - estimate of potential vertical movements; - 8) preparation of pavement guidelines; - 9) preparation of a written geotechnical engineering report for use by the members of the design team in their preparation of construction, contract, and specifications documents.

 The Scope of Services did not include slope stability or any environmental assessment for the presence or absence of wetlands or hazardous or toxic materials in the soil, surface water, groundwater, or air, on or below or around this site.
-Any statements in this report or on the Boring / Test Pit Logs regarding odors, colors or unusual or suspicious items or conditions are strictly for the information of the client.
+Any statements in this report or on the Boring Logs regarding odors, colors or unusual or suspicious items or conditions are strictly for the information of the client.